 The takeover of the OeVP in May by “Emperor Kurz” was as swift as it was radical.

 First he ended the decade-long unhappy coalition with the Social Democrats (SPOe).
+Then he rebranded the OeVP and its black party colour as a turquoise “movement” tough on migrants and easy on taxes.

 The strategy of “putting Austrians first” propelled the sluggish OeVP to pole position in opinion polls and Kurz to near-rock star status.